Pokaran railway station

-Pokaran railway station is a major railway station located in Pokaran, Rajasthan.
+Pokaran railway station is a major railway station in the North Western Railway zone, located in Pokaran, Rajasthan.
 Its code is POK.

 The railway station is under the administrative control of North Western Railway of Indian Railways.
 The station consists of two platforms.

+In January 2026, the security and railway staff of the station managed to control a fire in one of the coaches of Sabarmati Express.